 I found a video showing the use of an actual steamer in order to remove the spline.
 Since I don’t have one, I used my iron set to steam.

 Note: This made my iron extremely dirty leaving brown and black, sticky marks.
 I tried cleaning it with a baking soda and water paste along with a scrub pad.
 It removed some but, not all.
-I need to try a more thorough cleaning.

 I’d hold the iron close to the cane spline with my right hand, periodically pressing the button to release steam, while tugging the spline with needle nosed pliers with my left.
 It was amazingly easy to do, came out fairly clean, and with only a few spots I’d have to focus on scraping out at the end.You can see the spline is gone and the caning is adhered to the chair.
 I picked it off and anything stuck in the groove, I’d slide the pliers through to scratch them out.